progranism/Bitcoin-JavaScript-Miner/readme.md

 What is it?
 -----------

-This is a Bitcoin Miner implemented in Javascript.
-It's intended for use in a [Bitcoin Mining Pool](https://en.bitcoin.it/wiki/Pooled_mining), but its main purpose to act as a learning tool.
+This is a Bitcoin Miner implemented in JavaScript.
+It is intended for use in a [Bitcoin Mining Pool](https://en.bitcoin.it/wiki/Pooled_mining), but its main purpose is to act as a learning tool.
 Feel free to browse the commented source-code and learn more about how Bitcoins are mined.

 [Learn more about Bitcoin](http://www.bitcoin.org/ "Bitcoin")